harness/harness/docs/setup/github.md

 You must register your application with GitHub in order to generate a Client and Secret.
 Navigate to your account settings and choose Applications from the menu, and click Register new application.

-Please use `/authorize` as the Authorization callback URL path.
+Please use `http://drone.mycompany.com/authorize` as the Authorization callback URL.